 In today’s insights, we will discuss some of the key benefits of using an Outsourced Chief Investment Officer.
-Outsourced Chief Investment Officer (OCIO) is a growing service, where financial advisors, family offices, endowments, pension funds and other institutions seek an outside firm for help to manage their core assets.
-Employing an OCIO can be an essential step in improving the efficiency of the investment decision-making process by employing the resources and the expertise of an outside firm.
+Outsourced Chief Investment Officer (OCIO) is a growing service where financial advisors, family offices, endowments, pension funds, and other institutions seek outside firms for help to manage their core assets.
+Employing an OCIO can be an essential step in improving the efficiency of the investment decision-making process by employing the resources and expertise of an outside firm.

 Asset complexity and customization

 Organizations have unique investment goals and an appetite for risk.
 We regularly observe customer portfolios with significant investment concentration and a need for diversification.
 Additionally, we see that many organizations have specific tax or liquidity constraints that can hinder their investment decisions.
 There is also a growing need for socially responsible and faith-based investing.
 An outside CIO can help clients efficiently navigate through the ever-growing complexity of customized investments and financial decisions.

 As of December 31, 2017, the average endowment surveyed by NACUBO-Commondund Study has generated a 10-year return of +4.6%.
 This return is substantially lower than their long-term target rate of 7%, which is necessary to support spending and operational cost.
 For a $10m foundation, this gap could result in a $3.9m asset shortfall in just 10 years and over $14m shortfall in 20-years.

 Investment portfolios need real-time management.
 Financial markets are risky and often move very fast.
 Our customers know that their complex portfolios require continuous supervision from experts who can monitor investment risks and take advantage of tactical opportunities.